Problems We Found In Louisville, Kentucky Drinking WaterRSS

 Disinfection Byproducts In Louisville’s Drinking Water

-Louisville’s water quality report also disclosed information regarding high levels of Disinfection Byproducts or DBPs.
 DBPs are formed when chlorine or chloramine-based disinfectants are routinely added to the water supply to kill bacteria.
-They are split into two categories: Total Trihalomethanes (TTHMs) and Haloacetic Acids-5 (HAA5).
-Concentrations of HAA5 averaged 22.5 parts per billion and reached levels as high as 31.1 parts per billion.
+EPA regulates two categories or DBPs: Total Trihalomethanes (TTHMs) and Haloacetic Acids-5 (HAA5).
+Concentrations of HAA5 averaged 27.3 parts per billion and reached levels as high as 46.1 parts per billion.
 The EPA Maximum Contaminant Level for this compound is 60 parts per billion.
-Concentrations of TTHMs averaged 31 parts per billion, but reached levels as high as 38.8 parts per billion.
+Concentrations of TTHMs averaged 27.8 parts per billion, but reached levels as high as 39.8 parts per billion.
 EPA’s Maximum Contaminant Level is 80 parts per billion for TTHMs.
 Disinfection Byproducts are a category of emerging contaminants which means they have been detected in drinking water but the risk to human health is unknown.
 Health and regulatory agencies have very little knowledge about the adverse health effects of DBPs, and their toxicity potential.
 EPA has stated that they have been linked to an increased risk of various types of cancers and problems with the central nervous system.

 Chloramine In Louisville’s Drinking Water

 Louisville disinfects its drinking water with chloramine, which is a disinfectant similar to chlorine.
 Chloramine is primarily responsible for what many Louisville customers report as the “bad taste” or “pool smell” of tap water.
-In this years Louisville water quality report, chloramine concentrations averaged 2.9 parts per million but were detected as high as 3.6 parts per million, which is just under the EPA Maximum Contaminant Level of 4 parts per million.
 Most one-size-fits-all water filters use filtration media that doesn’t do a great job removing chloramine, but the filters that we design and build at Hydroviv for Louisville use a special filtration media that is purposefully designed to remove chloramine.

 It’s important to note that only a handful of contaminants are required to be included in annual Consumer Confidence Reports, and that there are hundreds of potentially harmful unregulated contaminants that aren’t accounted for.
 If you’re interested in learning more about water filters that have been optimized for Louisville’s tap water quality, feel free to visit www.hydroviv.com to talk to a Water Nerd on our live chat feature or send us an email at email@example.com.Other Articles We Think You Might Enjoy: